ultraseedbox/USB-Docs/UltraSeedbox Applications/Nextcloud/Extra Guides/Share and Sync Files using Nextcloud.md

     * Paste the output of your SSH here
   * **Available for:** Leave blank if you are the only user on your Nextcloud.
 Otherwise select the users you want to have access to this folder.
   * **Enable sharing:** Check
-  * **Read only:** Check if you want your folder to be read only from Nextcloud.
-In the screenshot below, read only is checked.
+  * **Read only:** Check if you want your folder to be read-only from Nextcloud.
+In the screenshot below, read-only is checked.
     * You can leave this unchecked this if you or your users want to add/edit/remove files or add folders

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583227506003.png"></p>